cepalium/daily-coding-problems/README.md

 [f, f, f, f]]
 ```
 and start = (3, 0) (bottom left) and end = (0, 0) (top left), the minimum number of steps required to reach the end is 7, since we would need to go through (1, 2) because there is a wall everywhere else on the second row.

 ---

+### #24

+Implement locking in a binary tree.
+A binary tree node can be locked or unlocked only if all of its descendants or ancestors are not locked.

+Design a binary tree node class with the following methods:

+is_locked, which returns whether the node is locked
+lock, which attempts to lock the node.
+If it cannot be locked, then it should return false.
+Otherwise, it should lock it and return true. <br/>
+unlock, which unlocks the node.
+If it cannot be unlocked, then it should return false.
+Otherwise, it should unlock it and return true. <br/>
+You may augment the node to add parent pointers or any other property you would like.
+You may assume the class is used in a single-threaded program, so there is no need for actual locks or mutexes.
+Each method should run in O(h), where h is the height of the tree.

+---

+### #25

+Implement regular expression matching with the following special characters:

+'.' (period) which matches any single character <br/>
+'*' (asterisk) which matches zero or more of the preceding element
+That is, implement a function that takes in a string and a valid regular expression and returns whether or not the string matches the regular expression.

+For example, given the regular expression "ra." and the string "ray", your function should return true.
+The same regular expression on the string "raymond" should return false.

+Given the regular expression ".*at" and the string "chat", your function should return true.
+The same regular expression on the string "chats" should return false.

+---